zach-lawrence-1/C_plus_plus_projects/Chess multi file build/chessreadme.md

 **Running the project**

 As of now I can only upload the source code so in order to run it, you need to download the c++ files and put them in your project directory and compile it.
-If you are using visual studio, make a new project and put the c++ files and header file in the project directory where needed and it should run.
+If you are using visual studio, make a new project and put the c++ files and header file in the project directory where needed and drag the c++ files under source template and header file under header template and it should run.